joshbegley/nyt-latest/README.md

 `Dowdle ran for 206 yards and the Panthers held the Dolphins to 19 rushing yards in rallying to their second win of the season. `\
 https://nytimes.com/athletic/6692381/2025/10/05/panthers-rico-dowdle-comeback-dolphins/

-**Lions-Bengals: Jahmyr Gibbs, David Montgomery tie NFL record in win vs. Bengals**\
+**Lions-Bengals takeaways: Detroit's Jahmyr Gibbs, David Montgomery tie NFL record in win**\
-`The local products came through for the Lions today.`\
+`Gibbs and Montgomery each scored a touchdown, marking this as the 14th game both scored, tying an NFL record.`\
 https://nytimes.com/athletic/6692391/2025/10/05/lions-bengals-score-result-takeaways-nfl/

 **Titans-Cardinals takeaways: Tennessee rallies after Emari Demercado's blunder**\